-Though last week’s heat wave made it feel like the summer was not over yet, this is the last trail write-up for the summer hikes we did this year.
-Last year, I wrote 3 mile loop hike in Solstice Canyon.
+Though last week’s heatwave made it feel like the summer was not over yet, this is the last trail write-up for the summer hikes we did this year.
+Last year, I wrote a 3-mile loop hike in Solstice Canyon.
 This time we will show you a new and longer route in the canyon which is my absolute summer favorite!

 This trail has lots of history.
 There are ruins to explore along the way.
 The Keller House in the picture below is fenced and you cannot walk through it